your French knitting companion

 Your Body Type

-Raglan works well for: Narrow or average shoulders, athletic builds, people who prioritize comfort and mobility.
+Raglan works well for: Narrow or average shoulders, athletic builds, people who prioritize comfort and freedom of movement, and those whose shoulder and bust measurements fall within typical proportions.

-Set-in works well for: Broad shoulders (the defined shoulder can balance proportions), larger busts (no diagonal line drawing attention), those who prefer a more tailored look.
+Set-in works well for: Broad shoulders (the defined shoulder point creates clean horizontal lines that can balance proportions beautifully), larger busts (no diagonal line drawing the eye upward and outward), and anyone who prefers a more tailored, fitted silhouette.

 Your Knitting Preferences

-Choose raglan if you: Prefer seamless knitting, want to try on as you go, are a beginner, or dislike seaming.
+Choose raglan if you: Prefer seamless knitting, want to try on the garment as you go, are knitting your first sweater, dislike seaming, or are working on a casual project where precision fitting is less critical.

-Choose set-in if you: Don't mind seaming, appreciate tailored construction, want more design flexibility, or enjoy the puzzle of sleeve cap shaping.
+Choose set-in if you: Don't mind seaming, appreciate tailored construction, want more design flexibility in the yoke, enjoy the puzzle of sleeve cap shaping, or are knitting a garment meant for a polished or dressier occasion.

 The Garment Style

-Set-in suits: Dressy cardigans, structured pullovers, vintage styles, garments with yoke colorwork or texture.
+Set-in suits: Dressy cardigans, structured fitted pullovers, vintage-inspired styles, classic Aran sweaters, and garments where yoke colorwork or textured stitch patterns need clean, uninterrupted space.

 A Third Option: Drop Shoulders

 Worth mentioning: drop shoulder construction is even simpler than raglan.
-The body is a straight tube, and sleeves attach without any shaping.
-Very easy to knit, but creates a boxy, oversized fit.
+The body is knit as a straight tube or flat rectangle, and the sleeves attach without any armhole shaping whatsoever.
+There are no decreases at the underarm and no sleeve cap.
+This makes drop shoulder construction very fast and entirely beginner-accessible, but it creates a boxy, oversized silhouette with extra fabric pooling at the shoulder point.

 Construction Methods